-Growing Potatoes In Pots is simple and very rewarding.
-This simple way of growing potatoes can be done on the patio, on balconies or the backyard.
-You can harvest loads of delicious potatoes from a potato planter.
+Growing Potatoes In Containers is great fun.
+This simple way of growing potatoes can be done on the patio, on balconies or backyard.
+You don't need a garden to do this.
+Harvest loads of delicious tubers from a potato planter.

-Growing potatoes in containers has loads of advantages.
+Growing potatoes in pots has loads of advantages.
 You don't have to dig, worry about soil-borne pests and harvesting is easy.
 You can grow potatoes in pots even if you don't have much of a garden.
-This space-saving way of growing potatoes can be done on patios, decks, balconies or backyards.

-Prepare your soil mix.
+Step1: Prepare your soil mix.
 I prefer to use a half and half mix of potting soil and farmyard manure.
 Good garden centers will stock pre-packed farmyard manure.
 Alternatively use an organic potting soil mix.

-Once your potatoes have grown to about an inch over the rim fill the pot up with more potting soil.
-This will prevent that the new potatoes on top will go green.
+Step 4: Once your potatoes have grown to about an inch over the rim fill the pot up with more potting soil.
+This will prevent the new potatoes on top from going green.

 Once the plants are flowering your potatoes are ready!
 They are at their absolute best if you harvest them just before you want to cook them!